jantjehier/programmeerproject/PROCES.md

 # day 13

 Today i added the search funtion.
+I also added the text that show which band you clicked on or searched for.